Squats: Everything You Should Know

 Why should you do squats?
 It’s a popular question that people ask when they start getting into fitness.
 We’ve all heard that squats are great for you, but why do them?

 Squats are one of the best exercises if you’re trying to build muscle, lose fat or just want to get in shape.
 Squats work almost every single muscle in your body.
 If you’re looking to build muscle, your legs and back can pack on a good chunk of muscle from squatting.
 And if you’re looking to burn fat, you want to do exercises that engage as much of your body as possible and squats does that.
-Just as a reminder, by squats I mean barbell squats which you should do with free bar.
+Just as a reminder, by squats I mean barbell squats which you should do with a free bar.
 Smith machine squats doesn’t count as squats, and I recommend you to stay far away from the smith machine as much as possible.

 What makes squat such a great exercise?